bluesillybeard/Pinc2/src/libs/readme.md

 This folder contains mostly self-contained headers and implementations of utilities.
 Things like memory allocators and string abstractions.

 Notes:
-- pstring.h depends on dynamic_allocator.h
+- pinc_string.h depends on pinc_allocator.h